- QUICK CONTACT

 On day one head out straight for Rab (21 miles).

 On day two the mistral wind will carry you quickly across the 24 miles to Silba.
 There are no automobiles there, and the gardens are overflowing with flowers.
 Silba truly has no double, and it is quite unique in its beauty.
-There are two harbours on the island.
+There are two harbors on the island.
 The one on the north side is for use by sailors.
-Anchor can also be dropped in the safe harbour offered by the Porta Sv.
+The anchor can also be dropped in the safe harbor offered by the Porta Sv.
 Ante Bay.

 From Silba head out on day three further to the south to the out-of-the-way Zapuntela, and then a further 7 miles from Ist and Molat (there are many buoys available there for moorage) and then a further 2.5 miles on the outer side of these islands to the small, uninhabited, islet of Tramerka.

 Weigh anchor here off the spectacular pebble beach on the island's north side.
 Late in the afternoon make your way a few miles on to Brgulj Bay on the southern side of the island of Molat.
 For the night you can choose between safe harbors at the top of the bay along the forested islet of Brgulj were there are some thirty buoys or a berth at the small port on Molat.
 There are not more than 17 miles in total from Silba to Molat.